nf-core/bactmap/README.md

 ## Introduction

-**nf-core/bactmap** is a bioinformatics best-practise analysis pipeline for mapping short reads from bacterial WGS to a reference sequence, creating filtered VCF files, making pseudogenomes based on high quality positions in the VCF files and optionally reating a phylogeny from an alignment of the pseudogenomes.
+**nf-core/bactmap** is a bioinformatics best-practise analysis pipeline for mapping short reads from bacterial WGS to a reference sequence, creating filtered VCF files, making pseudogenomes based on high quality positions in the VCF files and optionally creating a phylogeny from an alignment of the pseudogenomes.

 The pipeline is built using [Nextflow](https://www.nextflow.io), a workflow tool to run tasks across multiple compute infrastructures in a very portable manner.
 It uses Docker / Singularity containers making installation trivial and results highly reproducible.